How Many Ratings per Item are Necessary for Reliable Significance Testing?: Related Work

 \section{Related Work}

-Statistical testing of system performance is critical to the understanding of state-of-the-art performance on a task or within a domain, in particular due to the flawed nature of benchmarking practices in machine learning evaluation \cite{ethayarajh2020utility,rajiai,rodriguez2021evaluation,hernandez2020ai}.
-Existing metrics such as Student's t-test \cite{student1908probable} are based on the assumption that the datasets are normally distributed with the same standard deviation~\cite{sogaard-etal-2014-whats}, which may not be the case machine learning predictions and are therefore not applicable, in particular when testing the system on new datasets \cite{sogaard-2013-estimating}. \cite{dietterich1998approximate} applied hypothesis testing to machine learning systems and \cite{dror2020statistical,deutsch2021statistical} provide a survey and guide to state-of-the-art techniques for statistical significance testing in AI systems.
+Statistical testing is critical to understanding state-of-the-art performance on a task or within a domain, in particular due to the \textbf{flawed nature of benchmarking practices} in machine learning evaluation \cite{ethayarajh2020utility,rajiai,rodriguez2021evaluation,hernandez2020ai}.
+Existing statistical tests such as Student's t-test \cite{student1908probable} are based on strong assumptions, such as that the datasets are normally distributed or have the same standard deviation, which are not realistic, especially when testing the system on new datasets \cite{sogaard-2013-estimating}. \citet{dietterich1998approximate} applied hypothesis testing to machine learning systems and \citet{dror2020statistical,deutsch2021statistical} provide a survey and guide to state-of-the-art techniques for statistical significance testing in AI systems. \citet{longjohn2025statisticaluncertaintyquantificationaggregate} study the problem of aggregating across multiple tests.
 All of these studies apply to the case where each model yields a single response and a single correct label exists for each training example; therefore, the issue of response variance is ignored.

-More recently, \cite{gundersen_reproducibility_2020} exploited pseudo-random seeds to generate multiple model responses that could be used for improved statistical testing in the presence of a single correct label for each item. \cite{10.1145/3186195} showed how to revise $p$-value calculation when ``gold'' annotations exist but are unknown and in its place multiple noisy ``bronze'' annotations are available, where the probability of a bronze annotation matching the gold is given.
-In our work, ratings are subjective and, hence, there is no single right answer; that is, ground truth is a distribution.
+More recently, \citet{gundersen_reproducibility_2020} exploited pseudo-random seeds to generate multiple model responses that could be used for improved statistical testing in the presence of a single correct label for each item. \citet{10.1145/3186195} showed how to revise $p$-value calculation when ``gold'' annotations exist but are unknown and in their place multiple noisy ``bronze'' annotations are available, where the probability of a bronze annotation matching the gold is given.
+In contrast, we consider settings where annotations are subjective and, hence, there is no single right answer but rather the ground truth is a distribution.